basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
 When the keyboard or screen reader cursor lands on the checkbox, it announces the label ("I agree").
 Then the state of the control ("unchecked checkbox").
-Then how to operate the control ("press Space to select").
+Then how to operate the control ("press Space to select or deselect").